 - Students in Ontario are also required to have up-to-date immunizations against polio, measles, mumps and rubella.

-- As of July 1, 2014, all students in Ontario will require a valid dose of Meningococcal (provided in Grade 7 MenC ACWY).
+- All students in Ontario require a valid dose of Meningococcal (provided in Grade 7 MenC ACWY).

 If the health unit determines the need for secondary school clinics, schools will be contacted by their VPD nurse to discuss clinic dates and information related to the clinic.
 Students and parents will receive the information home in the form of a questionnaire.

 Parents and students can also book an appointment through their health care provider or make an appointment at a local health unit office for any missing immunizations.

 Failed to submit comment.
 Please try submitting again or contact us at the Health Unit.